michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 					delay(5000);
 				}

-	DeviceHandlerToken
+.. cpp:class:: DeviceHandlerToken

-		Token that ensures that given handler (either :term:`ThetaCloud::DeviceReadHandler` or :term:`ThetaCloud::DeviceWriteHandler`) is registered to ThetaCloud.
+	Token that ensures that given handler (either :cpp:type:`ThetaCloud::DeviceReadHandler` or :cpp:type:`ThetaCloud::DeviceWriteHandler`) is registered to ThetaCloud.
 When destroyed, automatically unregisters a corresponding handler from ThetaCloud, preventing calls to non-existing handlers, and - in effect - crashes.

-		In practice - instance of this object (technically :term:`an unique pointer to it <DeviceHandlerTokenPtr>`) is returned by :term:`ThetaCloud::addReadHandler()` and :term:`ThetaCloud::addWriteHandler()`.
+	In practice - instance of this object (technically :cpp:type:`an unique pointer to it <DeviceHandlerTokenPtr>`) is returned by :cpp:func:`ThetaCloud::addReadHandler()` and :cpp:func:`ThetaCloud::addWriteHandler()`.
 Keep this instance for as long as your handler is valid and everything should be fine.

-	DeviceHandlerTokenPtr
+.. cpp:type:: std::unique_ptr<DeviceHandlerToken> DeviceHandlerTokenPtr

-		Unique pointer to :term:`DeviceHandlerToken`.
+	Unique pointer to :cpp:type:`DeviceHandlerToken`.
 Automatically destroys the pointee when it goes out of scope.
 	Alias for ``std::unique_ptr<DeviceHandlerToken>``.